Hasbro: Toys and games

 Hasbro also offers a memory game called Simon which involves memorising sequences of colors and lights.

 In 1995, Hasbro began a short-lived video game development and publishing venture called Hasbro Interactive, but disbanded it in 2001 when it was bought by the now defunct Infogrames.
 Now Hasbro develops video games based on its brands through third-party developers and licensing strategies, notably with major American companies such as Activision, Electronic Arts, and THQ.
 Following the rise of smartphones and tablet PCs in the 2010s, as well as major video gaming publishers cutting back on releasing games based on licensed IPs for various reasons, such as economic slumps, several of Hasbro's brands were licensed towards mobile game developers such as Gameloft, releasing their games under the label Hasbro Gaming.

 On February 25, 2005, Hasbro announced that it would be introducing a musical toothbrush to the market.
 The Tooth Tunes, released in early 2007, transmits music from the jawbone to the ear when the bristles touch the teeth.

+In November 2023, Hasbro signed a licensing deal with Ageless Innovation to design toys and games for people over 65.
+Hasbro will produce "Generations" versions of known games such as Scrabble, Life, and Trivial Pursuit.
+The new versions will include larger fonts and game pieces as well as content that is relevant to different generations.

+In January 2024, Hasbro launched a new line of Star Wars figures to join The Black Series and The Vintage Collection for the 25th anniversary of The Phantom Menace.
+The line includes a Destroyer Droid that can roll.
+In the same month, Hasbro announced a pre-order for a new crowdfunding project; the creation of Omega Prime, a Transformer that is a combination of the Robots in Disguise 2001 iterations of Optimus Prime and Ultra Magnus.

+In February 2024, Hasbro announced a new game, Life in Reterra, a Eurogame-style board game created by Eric M. Lang and Ken Gruhl.